Special Criminal Investigation: Gameplay

-Ports and related releases
+Ports

-Conversions for Amiga, Atari ST, PC, Commodore 64 and ZX Spectrum were released in 1991 by Ocean Software, developed by Glasgow's ICE Software.
-A conversion for the PC Engine (TurboGrafx-16) was released in January 1991 exclusively in Japan by Taito.
-Natsume ported it to the Sega Master System.
+Conversions for Amiga, Atari ST, Commodore 64, and ZX Spectrum were released in 1990 by Ocean Software, developed by Glasgow's ICE Software.
+A conversion for the PC Engine (TurboGrafx-16) was released exclusively in Japan by Taito on January 25, 1991.
+Natsume Co., Ltd. ported it to the Master System in 1992.
 An Amstrad plus/GX4000 version was written but never released, and only a small number of cartridges are known to exist.

 In 1996, Taito released an emulation of the arcade original for the Sega Saturn in Japan, bundled together with Chase H.Q. on one disc.

 Reception

-In Japan, Game Machine listed Special Criminal Investigation on their December 1, 1989 issue as being the second most-successful upright arcade unit of the month.
+In Japan, Game Machine listed Special Criminal Investigation as the second most successful upright arcade unit of November 1989.
 It went on to become Japan's third highest-grossing dedicated arcade game of 1990, below Super Monaco GP and Winning Run Suzuka GP.
-The arcade game was also a major hit in Europe, particularly the United Kingdom where Taito shipped 1,500 units by January 1990.
+The arcade game was also a major hit in Europe, particularly in the United Kingdom, where Taito shipped 1,500 units by January 1990.